-Huskers sweep Colorado in final Big 12 match up.
+Huskers sweep Oklahoma in final Big 12 match up.

 "The match went just like I thought it would tonight," Head Coach John Cook said.
 "Oklahoma played really well and we struggled a bit early but we found a way to win the first two sets."